vishnoisuresh/onboarding-chart/README.md

 Teams are defined in the `values.yaml` file.
 Each team has the following properties:

 - `name`: The name of the team.
+- `namespace`: The name of the namespace to be generated.
 - `networkPolicy`: The configuration for network policies.
 It can be set to `enabled` or `disabled`.
 When set to `enabled`, network policies will be created for the team.
 When set to `disabled`, no network policies will be created.
 - `resourceQuota`: The configuration for resource quotas.
 It has the following properties:
   - `enabled`: A boolean value indicating whether resource quotas should be created for the team.
 When set to `true`, resource quotas will be created.
 When set to `false`, no resource quotas will be created.